-- ✓ Community Speed Watch implemented in areas of concern. - There are 190 Speedwatch Volunteers who are managed by the Neighbourhood Policing Teams. - New Community Speed Watch equipment has now been purchased and distributed around the Forces NPT and training given to NPT Officers and Community Speed Watch Volunteers.
-Old equipment has been given to schools and community groups to encourage Road Safety initiatives. - √ Two additional Community Speed Watch Vans have recently been launched and will be used by volunteers and PCSO's in Weardale, Teesdale.
-The vans were jointly funded by the PCC and local AAP's.
+- ✓ Community Speed Watch implemented in areas of concern. - √ There are 190 Speedwatch Volunteers who are managed by the Neighbourhood Policing Teams. - ✓ New Community Speed Watch equipment has now been purchased and distributed around the Forces NPT and training given to NPT Officers and Community Speed Watch Volunteers.
+Old equipment has been given to schools and community groups to encourage Road Safety initiatives.